rahmonov/rahmonov.github.io/content/run-django-with-gunicorn.md

-Title: Run a Django app with Gunicorn in Ubuntu 16.04
+Title: Run a Django app with Gunicorn in Ubuntu 16.04 (Part I)
 Date: 2017-02-21 20:10
 Modified: 2017-02-21 20:10
 Category: programming